 Sketching on Toned Paper with Ink and Watercolour

 If you would like weekly demos from me, centred around a theme each month, do head over to Patreon.
-There is a lot to dig through there and I can guarantee by working through the content there, it will enhance your sketching but mainly give you a huge dose of inspiration.
+There is a lot to dig through there and I can guarantee working through the content will enhance your sketching but mainly give you a huge dose of inspiration.
 We tend to focus on lots of different styles and hopefully, this will open you up to exploring and investigating lots of different processes.

 I have changed my sketchbook again for this sketch!
 I have so many on the go it’s ridiculous, I need to actually finish some of them.
 I need to give them all equal attention, this is where my issues lie.
-I guess I’m just not a one sketchbook woman!
+I guess I’m just not a one-sketchbook woman!